seba-arriola/pwsim/README.md

-Important to note that this file should only contain a variable name followed by its numerical value.
+Important to note that this file should only contain a variable name followed by its value.

 Mw => Moment magnitude of the event giving rise to the waveforms.